Academic Calendar

 • Registrations that involve repeating a course in which a grade of C or higher (or C- in cases where an academic unit does not require a C or higher) has already been earned do not earn quality points or credit hours, nor count as credit hours attempted.

-• Courses repeated after graduation2 will be posted to the transcript showing the grade received; however, the CGPA and credits earned will not be modified based on the grade received for the repeated course.
+• Courses repeated after graduation3 will be posted to the transcript showing the grade received; however, the CGPA and credits earned will not be modified based on the grade received for the repeated course.

-Undergraduate Repeat Rule3
+Undergraduate Repeat Rule

-• A student may elect to repeat up to two courses that were taken at the University of Miami in which the student earned a grade of D (including D+) or F. Each repeated course must be taken at the University of Miami, must be the same course as the course initially taken, and must be completed within two regular semesters enrolled following the initial course.
+• A student may elect to repeat up to two courses that were taken at the University of Miami in which the student earned a grade of D (including D+) or F4.
+Each repeated course must be taken at the University of Miami, must be the same course as the course initially taken, and must be completed within two regular semesters enrolled following the initial course.

 • No course may be repeated more than once under this rule.
 A course repeated more than once under the University’s General Repeat Rule will not qualify under the Undergraduate Repeat Rule.